 Phone: +44 (0)1334 46 2748

 Fax numbers are normally not displayed.
 Postal addresses are only displayed if necessary.

 In call-to-action areas, use a specific call to action such as:

 Search for courses

-You can find out more about the Psychology degrees offered by the University of St Andrews in the courses section.
+You can find out more about the Psychology courses offered by the University of St Andrews in the subjects section.

 The term ‘courses’ is avoided as staff and students tend to use it interchangeably to mean either ‘modules’ or ‘programmes’.